Fraud and Financial Crime Management

 Data is unavailable (i.e. the site timed out or the account doesn’t exist).

-This outcome is then followed by an additional step enabling the payer to confirm whether the transaction should proceed or be cancelled.
+This outcome is then followed by an additional step enabling the payer to confirm whether the transaction should proceed or be canceled.
 In a bid to curb potential fraud, corporates and consumers are forced to take more or better responsibility for the payments they process.

 This additional step allows the bank or PSP to warn payers about the risks associated with submitting a payment when there is a mismatch between the beneficiary and the account details.
 Payers should be advised to stop and make further checks to verify the details with the payee in order to ensure use of full and correct banking details.